Automattic/jetpack/docs/development-environment-cli-support.md

 If you are using the Jetpack Docker Image, make sure you run `yarn docker:up`.

-### Docker Is Running
+### Docker Is running

-make sure the Docker Daemon is running.
+Make sure the Docker Daemon is running.

 ### Node Modules are available